 November to May is stinger season on Fitzroy Island in Queensland.
 Dangerous Irukandji and Box Jellyfish are abundant in the waters of the Great Barrier Reef in Australia during the Summer.
 Swimming is possible on Fitzroy Island but lycra stinger suits should be worn in the water.
 Stinger suits can be hired on the Island for a Fitzroy Island day trip.

 Catching the ferry to Fitzroy Island is a fun day trip from Cairns.
-The island is stunning and offers a real taste of tropical paradise and there are lots of things to do at Fitzroy island.
+The island is stunning and offers a real taste of tropical paradise.
+I hope by now you have a clear idea of how to get to Fitzroy Island from Cairns and what there is to do when you get there.

-My favourite of the islands near Cairns, Fitzroy Island is less developed than nearby Green Island and it’s the perfect place to relax and unwind surrounded by the beauty of nature.
+If you’re not sure which island to visit and can’t decide between Green island or Fitzroy Island, it may help you to know that Fitzroy was my favourite of the islands near Cairns.
+It’s less developed and it’s the perfect place to relax and unwind surrounded by the beauty of nature.

 Walking through the forest to Nudey Beach is a highlight and it’s a real thrill to catch a glimpse of this picture-perfect beach as you approach from the point and emerge through the trees onto the sandy shore.